-3.12 Social Procurement
+3.12 Social Benefit Procurement

-Social procurement involves using procurement processes and purchasing power to generate positive social outcomes in addition to the delivery of efficient goods, services and works.
-For Local Government, social procurement builds on initiatives already undertaken by the sector in enhancing sustainable and strategic procurement practice, enabling procurement to effectively contribute to building stronger communities.
-Social procurement is a key mechanism by which to generate wider social benefits by providing a mechanism for linking and integrating social and economic agendas.
+Social Benefit Procurement involves using procurement processes and purchasing power to generate positive social outcomes in addition to the delivery of efficient goods, services and works.
+For Local Government, Social Benefit Procurement builds on initiatives already undertaken by the sector in enhancing sustainable and strategic procurement practice, enabling procurement to effectively contribute to building stronger communities.

+Social Benefit Procurement is a key mechanism by which to generate wider social benefits by providing a mechanism for linking and integrating social and economic agendas.

-City of Ballarat supports social procurement when engaging local suppliers, contractors and/or service providers.
+City of Ballarat supports Social Benefit Procurement when engaging local suppliers, contractors and/or service providers.
 Council may engage with any of the groups below when:

-- (1) advantageous to a specific procurement, - (2) is within threshold requirements as outlined in Clause 3.4; and - (3) the required works or services provide best value for money. - Employment of groups with entrenched disadvantage - Use of Aboriginal and Torres Strait Islander owned and operated companies - Social Enterprises - Disability Enterprises - Employment of Apprentices - Employment of recognised Youth Traineeships - Employment of Youth labour - Benefits to local community
+- (a) advantageous to a specific procurement, - (b) is within threshold requirements as outlined in section 3.4; and - (c) the required works or services provide best value for money. - Employment of groups with entrenched disadvantage - Use of Aboriginal and Torres Strait Islander owned and operated companies - Social Enterprises - Disability Enterprises - Employment of Apprentices - Employment of recognised Youth Traineeships - Employment of Youth labour - Benefits to local community